-Maybe you’re asking, “How much is general liability insurance for small business?” or “Isn’t insurance super-expensive?”
+Maybe you’re asking, “How much is general liability insurance for small businesses?” or “Isn’t insurance super-expensive?”
 It doesn’t have to be if you go about it the right way.
-This post provides insight into the factors that answer how much is general liability insurance for small business in Canada.
+This post provides insight into the factors that answer how much is general liability insurance for small businesses in Canada.

-Want to know how much is general liability insurance for small business?
-This post highlights what business insurance is, what business insurance covers and doesn’t cover, general liability insurance and why you need it, how much is general liability insurance for small business, and how to get the most affordable and suitable coverage for your business.
+Want to know how much is general liability insurance for small businesses?
+This post highlights what business insurance is, what business insurance covers and doesn’t cover general liability insurance and why you need it, how much is general liability insurance for small business, and how to get the most affordable and suitable coverage for your business.

 What is Business Insurance?